misterglobal/simple-woocommerce-abandoned-cart-plugin/README.md

 ## Security & GDPR
 - Shows a notice: “If you don’t complete your purchase, we may contact you about your cart.”
 - Stores only essential contact information.
 - Allows data deletion from the admin panel.

 ## Support
+For issues or feature requests, please open an issue on the plugin repository or contact the author.

+- Allows data deletion from the admin panel.

+## Support